-Tips on how to start drawing and what you need for it
+Tips on how to start drawing and what you need

-Printing paper is indeed quite thin, but for studies and sketches this is also completely ok to use at the beginning.
+Printing paper is indeed quite thin, but for studies and sketches, this is also completely ok to use at the beginning.
 A minus point with printing paper is that it can wrinkle or even tear using the eraser.

 Good drawing paper has a somewhat rough surface.
-A beginner might not even notice this, but the colour pigments of pencils stick much better to the rough surface which makes them much more intense.
+A beginner might not even notice this, but the color pigments of pencils stick much better to the rough surface which makes them much more intense.

 Drawing paper is always provided with an indication of grams per square meter.
 But how many grams are good for drawing?
 Light paper is not necessarily bad and heavy paper is not necessarily good.
 It depends on what you want to use it for.

 Light paper from 90 g/m² to 120 g/m² is very suitable for technical drawings because, on this paper, precise, straight lines work best with hard pencils.
 If you draw with softer pencils on light paper, you have to expect that the dark lines can shine through the paper.
 Because light also means thin.

 Heavy paper with 150 g/m² and upwards, on the other hand, will make the strokes look a little dirty and more organic, but this is definitely intended for portrait drawings.
 Colored pencils and soft pencils are the best for drawing on heavy paper because they have strong pigments that show up really well there.